 In Virginia, state code 18.2-280 prohibits willfully discharging firearms in public places, defined as a street in any town or city, or in a public place of business or gathering.
 If this action does not result in injury to another individual, the penalty is a Class 1 misdemeanor with up to $2,500 in fines and no more than one year in jail.
 If these actions do result in another individual’s injury, the penalty is a Class 6 felony including either up to one year in jail or between one and five years in prison, along with a $2,500 fine.

 If this crime is committed on school grounds, or within 1,000 feet of school grounds from a piece of public property, the penalty is a Class 4 felony which includes between two and 10 years of prison time as well as a fine not to exceed $100,000.

 Public firearm discharge charges are extremely serious and can very well result in a felony conviction, making it extremely difficult to maintain current employment and find stable work in the future, not to mention the associated jail or prison time and fines.
-A qualified Virginia gun attorney will use expert knowledge of state gun laws and legal defenses to protect your rights and build a strong case.
+A qualified NoVa gun attorney will use their knowledge of state gun laws and legal defenses to protect your rights and build a strong case.

 Displaying or Using a Firearm in Commission of a Felony

 State code ß 18.2-53.1 prohibits the use or display of a firearm in the commission of a separate felony crime.
 The penalty for this crime is a “distinct felony” resulting in a mandatory minimum prison sentence of 3 years (first-time offenders) or 5 years (subsequent offenders), to be served consecutively with punishments for the felony committed while displaying or using the firearm.

 All alleged gun crimes, even those resulting in misdemeanors, must be taken very seriously in Virginia.
 A skilled Virginia gun lawyer with a strong track record of success is your best defense in fighting the charges and maintaining your freedom.